bfrith97/social-media-project/README.md

 # Connex Social Media Platform

 This is a Laravel 11 application designed as a showcase of my abilities.
 I hope to emuliate some classic functionalities of platforms like Facebook.
 This site serves as a comprehensive demonstration of my capabilities in full-stack development.
+Visit [Connex](http://connex.brandonfrith.com)

 ## Table of Contents